 Apart from the two main public university types, you can also find a limited number of private universities in the Netherlands.
 Most of them offer specialised degree courses in a certain field and they charge higher tuition than public universities.

 1. Research Universities

-In most research universities, you can find English-taught Bachelor and Master degrees.
+In most research universities, you can find English-taught Bachelor's and Master's degrees.

 There are eighteen research universities in The Netherlands that offer international programmes and courses.
 The majority of these are government-funded.
 These institutions essentially train students in academic study and the application of knowledge, although many study programmes do also have a professional component and most graduates actually find work outside the research community.

 Here is the list of some research universities in the Netherlands:

 - Tilburg University